Ellednera/MapSearching/README.md

 This method will store every path in *_partialNetworks* into a new ArrayList<List<Station>>, any linking partial network will then be processed and added in.
 This means that there might be some "redundant" partial paths (before linking then together) included which might be useful depending on the use case.

 #### private ArrayList<List\<Station>> linkAllConnectingStations(ArrayList<List\<Station>> _partialNetworks, boolean verbose)
 This method combines the partial networks by looping through the ArrayList ONCE only and each *List<Station>* within will be checked against another *List<Station>*.
 Therefore, only 2 linking partial networks will be combined together each time.
 If there are more than 2 partial networks that shuold be linked toegther, only the first 2 (that the JVM happen to see) will be processed.
-This methods returns the same list as the *displayFullNetwork()* method.
+This methods returns the same list as the *processFullNetwork()* method.
 This method can be called as many times as needed.

 If **verbose** is set to true, it will show all the paths that meets the requirements ie. paths that include the specified start and destination stations.